Used Car Buying Tips...

 2. Consider Buying From a Reputable Dealership

 Not all dealerships are created equal, but established ones generally don’t want the reputation of selling unsafe or unreliable cars.
-Most buy their inventory from auctions and have trained buyers who know how to spot problems.
+Before visiting, check:

 • Online reviews